 - (1) Within 20 days after the arbitrator files the decision with the court, any party may request a trial by filing a request for trial with the court, along with proof of service upon all other parties.
-This 20-day period shall not be extended. - (2) The court may set the matter for trial on the first available date, or shall restore the case to the civil calendar in the same position as it would have had if there had been no ADR. - (3) Upon request for a trial, the decision of the arbitrator shall be sealed and placed in the court file. - (4) If the party filing a demand for trial does not improve its position, any other party may move the court for payment of costs and disbursements, including payment of attorney and arbitrator's fees. - (5) A trial de novo shall be conducted as if there had been no arbitration.
+This 20-day period shall not be extended. - (2) The court may set the matter for trial on the first available date, or shall restore the case to the civil calendar in the same position as it would have had if there had been no ADR. - (3) Upon request for a trial, the decision of the arbitrator shall be sealed and placed in the court file. - (4) A trial de novo shall be conducted as if there had been no arbitration.

 The Committee made a conscious decision not to formulate rules to govern other forms of ADR, such as mediation, early neutral evaluations, and summary jury trials.
 There is no consensus among those who conduct or participate in those forms of ADR as to whether any procedures or rules are necessary at all, let alone what those rules or procedures should be.
 The Committee urges parties, judges and neutrals to be open and flexible in their conduct of ADR proceedings (other than arbitration), and to experiment as needed to suit the circumstances presented.
-The Committee recognized that it may be necessary, at some time in the future, to revisit the issues of rules, procedures or other limitations applicable to the various forms of court-annexed ADR.
+The Committee recognized that it may be necessary, at some time in the future, to revisit the issues of rules, procedures or other limitations applicable to the various forms of courtannexed ADR.